 The ned rig can also be fished around more shallow cover (3-10ft).
 For this situation, you’ll want to use a lighter jig head — stalling your ned rig from reaching the bottom.

-Best Size Ned Rig Head: Making a Selection
+What Size Ned Rig Head to Use for Bass: Making a Selection

 The size ned rig jighead you use should depend on the depth you’re fishing.
 As mentioned, the ned rig can be fished around various forms of cover and different depths, and the size jighead should be selected on where you’re throwing your ned rig.

 Going Deeper: Fishing Offshore with the Ned RIg

 If you’re looking to fish offshore and target smallies in deeper water, you’ll need to use a heavier jighead.
 This will ensure that your bait gets right to the bottom and in the strike zones of your target fish.

 When it comes to what size, 1/4oz or 1/5oz is a suitable option if you’re looking to fish deep water.

 In terms of hook size, a size #1 is a popular option.